mvolkmann/blog/src/swift/CloudKit.md

 When querying for records, to limit the fields included in the returned data, set the `desiredKeys` property on the `CKQueryOperation` object to an array of property name strings.

+## Key-value Storage

+TODO: Document using this kind of CloudKit storage.

+# iCloud Documents

+TODO: Document using this kind of CloudKit storage.